morays-community/morays-doc/docs/source/nemo.tuto.rst

    :maxdepth: 2

 In this tutorial we will create a Morays experiment for NEMO from scratch.
-Objective is to deploy the Deep Neural Network (DNN) model proposed by `Liang et al. 2022 <https://doi.org/10.1016/j.ocemod.2022.102059>`_ (L22DNN) within the `C1D_PAPA <https://doi.org/10.5194/gmd-8-69-2015>`_ NEMO config.
+Objective is to deploy the Python software `AirSeaFluxCode <https://github.com/NOCSurfaceProcesses/AirSeaFluxCode>`_ (ASFC) developed by `Biri et al. 2023 <https://doi.org/10.3389/fmars.2022.1049168>`_ within the `C1D_PAPA <https://doi.org/10.5194/gmd-8-69-2015>`_ NEMO config.

 Prerequisites to the turorial: